cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-grant.md

 For databases, allows new schemas to be created within the database.

-:   For schemas, allows new objects to be created within the schema.
+For schemas, allows new objects to be created within the schema.
 To rename an existing object, you must own the object and have this privilege for the containing schema.

-:   For tablespaces, allows tables and indexes to be created within the tablespace, and allows databases to be created that have the tablespace as their default tablespace.
+For tablespaces, allows tables and indexes to be created within the tablespace, and allows databases to be created that have the tablespace as their default tablespace.
 (Note that revoking this privilege will not alter the placement of existing objects.)

 **`CONNECT`**

 Allows the user to connect to the specified database.
 This privilege is checked at connection startup (in addition to checking any restrictions imposed by `pg_hba.conf`).

-TEMPORARY
+**`TEMPORARY`**
 **`TEMP`**

 Allows temporary tables to be created while using the database.